odrling/dakara-feeder/README.md

 #### Work types

-Work typos will be searched in the key `worktypes` Work types are identified by their query name (hyphenated name, with no special characters, used as key word for querying).
+Work types will be searched in the key `worktypes` Work types are identified by their query name (hyphenated name, with no special characters, used as keyword for querying).
-You can provide a work type display name and a icon name (choosen among the [FontAwesome](http://fontawesome.io/icons/) font glyphes):
+You can provide a work type display name (singular and plural) and an icon name (choosen among the [FontAwesome](http://fontawesome.io/icons/) font glyphes):

 ```yaml